 - Can help diagnose a preslip condition when radiographs are negative

-- Shows growth plate widening and increased signal of the metaphysis
+- Shows growth plate widening and an increased signal of the metaphysis

 Treatment of Slipped Capital Femoral Epiphysis

 Treatment of slipped capital femoral epiphysis is emergent regardless of the severity of the slip.
 The treatment is surgical.
 There is no role for observation or attempts at closed reduction.

 Each case needs to be assessed individually for the benefits and risks.

 - Radiological grading

 The diagnosis should be done as early as possible.
 Delayed diagnosis may lead to progression of the slip, slip may become unstable and increase the risk of complications like avascular necrosis.

 Some authors also advocate prophylactic fixation of the contralateral hip especially in patients younger than 10 years or having endocrinopathies as these individuals have higher relative risks for bilateral involvement.